 That being said, this is the definitive ranking of It’s Always Sunny in Philadelphia episodes, and no other ranking will do.

-As of the writing of this list, It’s Always Sunny in Philadelphia has been on the air for 12 seasons.
-That’s a long time — long enough for fans to develop very different ideas of what makes a good episode.
-It’s also long enough for the show itself to have evolved very different values and goals than it started with.
+Thirteen years is a long time — long enough for fans to develop very different ideas of what makes a good episode.
+It’s also long enough for the show itself to have evolved very different values and goals than it started with, and there might be no more different season than the 13th.

-If you want to read 2,700 words on the subject written by yours truly, then click here.
+If you want to read 2,700 words on the show’s evolving values written by yours truly, then click here.

 “Those were the days…”